New Hanger and taxiways

 High mast lighting

-As part of the project, ATG Airports also provided high mast lighting towers for the newly constructed apron.
-The main goal was to ensure effective illumination of the new hangar apron, prioritizing optimal visibility and safety for operations.
+As part of the project, atg airports also provided high mast lighting towers for the newly constructed apron.
+The main goal was to ensure effective illumination of the new Hangar apron, prioritizing optimal visibility and safety for operations.
 A detailed design was developed, accompanied by a proposed installation method.
 This involved the provision of 13 additional high masts, each equipped with a rising and lowering carriage system for the floodlights.
 Additionally, every mast featured four floodlights and an obstruction light to enhance visibility and safety measures.

 2023-2024